prashantkumar42/OSMS/README.md

 Developers: Pranshu Gupta, Prashant Kumar

 ## Introduction
-As evey thing is going digital, we are actively promoting paperless schools one important aspect is digitalizing the school management along with the teaching process and examinations.
-There is a lot of paprwork often involved during the admission of students and later for fee and grades management.
+As every thing is going digital, we are actively promoting paperless schools.
+One important aspect is digitalizing the school management along with the teaching process and examinations.
+There is a lot of paprwork often involved during the admission of students and then later for fee and grades management.

 Our aim is to develop a web based application that allows that school management to maintain all these procedures online.